About Last Night

 Loosely based on the original, this raunchy remake is a romantic comedy ostensibly serving as a vehicle for popular comic-turned-actor Kevin Hart.
 After all, his character, Bernie, the sidekick in the source material, is now the leading man.
 Furthermore, the setting has been shifted to L.A., where much of the humor caters to the African-American palate, since the principal cast members are now all black.

-The film happens to be at its best when over the top Bernie’s talking trash.
-For instance, he brags about leaving a recent sexual conquest’s "edges nappy,” an inside joke insinuating that the session was so steamy it literally uncurled his partner’s straightened hair.
+The film happens to be at its best when over the top Bernie is talking trash.
+For instance, he brags about leaving a recent sexual conquest’s “edges nappy,” an inside joke insinuating that the session was so steamy it had literally uncurled her straightened hair.

-Directed by Steven Pink (Hot Tub Time Machine), the picture co-stars Regina Hall opposite Hart as his love interest, Joan.
-Rounding out the principal cast are Michael Ealy and Joy Bryant as Danny and Debbie, the aforementioned twosome who decide to give serious commitment a go.
+Directed by Steven Pink (Hot Tub Time Machine), the picture co-stars Regina Hall opposite Hart as his insatiable love interest, Joan.
+Rounding out the principal cast are Michael Ealy and Joy Bryant as Danny and Debbie, the aforementioned twosome giving serious commitment a go.

-At the point of departure we are introduced to Bernie and Danny, best friends and co-workers at a restaurant supply company.
+At the point of departure we are introduced to BFFs Bernie and Danny, co-workers at a restaurant supply company.
 The former recounts a purely lustful escapade he shared with Joan, prior to introducing the latter to her roommate.
 Danny goes gaga over Debbie, and the cinematic table is set.

 Bernie and Joan remain incessantly in heat, and can’t keep their hands off each other.
-By contrast, Danny and Debbie prove to be introspective enough to move in together, buy furniture, adopt a pet, and generally map out a future.
+By contrast, Danny and Debbie are communicative enough to move in together, buy furniture, adopt a pet, and generally map out a future.

 The plot thickens when Danny loses his job and ends up tending bar at Casey’s, a saloon frequented by his stalker ex-girlfriend (Paula Patton).
 It doesn’t help that Bernie’s already been pressuring his suddenly-domesticated pal to revert to sowing his wild oats.